-Nicki Minaj Shows Off Body In Pink Latex Lingerie For New Song ‘Rack It Up’
+Nicki Minaj Shows Off Body In Pink Latex Lingerie For New Song, ‘Rack It Up’

 The female rapper also teamed up with Rob Kardashian’s ex, Blac Chyna.
 The music video maven got her start in Hollywood stepping in as Nicki’s body double in Kanye West’s music video for “Monster”

-The two women were spotted hopping into hot pink and fire engine red sports cars on the set of the music video.
+The two women were spotted hopping into hot pink and fire-engine red sports cars on the set of the music video.

 On Set???? #BlacChyna is raking it up with @NICKIMINAJ for new video pic.twitter.com/ZZYH1tEz7J